Ksdsk/Bibliotheque/Obsidian/Software Development/General Working Tips/Leadership Principles.md

 Working at a place whose mission is to make customers' lives easier and better every day is very inspiring.
 Be a part of that team.
 You are making the impact for millions of people around the world.
 Be proud and strive to be that customers - the world's - best employer.
 ## Success and Scale Bring Broad Responsibility
+> We started in a garage, but we're not there anymore.
+We are big, we impact the world, but we are far from perfect.
+We must be humble and thoughtful about even the secondary effects of our actions.
+Our local communities, planet, and future generations need us to be better every day.
+We must begin each day with a determination to make better, do better, and be better for our customers, our employees, our partners, and the world at large.
+And we must end every day knowing we can do even more tomorrow.
+Leaders create more than they consume and always leave things better than how they found them.

+Keep asking ourselves constantly whether the communities in which we reside are better off because we're there.
+And if they're not, then we need to take action about that.